Did your payday loans cost so much you had to keep on borrowing?

 Send credit record and bank statements?

-You can send bank statements if you want and you have them in a digital form, but think twice about the cost of copying and postage if there are a lot.
-Some lenders do seem to use them when deciding if the loans were unaffordable and it may make your case more likely to be settled with the lender without the need to send it to the ombudsman.
+You can send bank statements if you want, but think twice about the cost of copying and postage if there are a lot.
+Some lenders do seem to use them when deciding if the loans were unaffordable but others just ignore them.

 Step three – go to the Financial Ombudsman

-If the lender rejects your complaint or offers you a small amount, don’t be depressed – you may still have a good case, they are just hoping you will go away quietly!
+If the lender rejects your complaint or offers you a small amount, don’t be depressed.
+You may still have a very good case, they are just hoping you will give up!

-Thousands of these cases have been sent to the Financial Ombudsman and there is a higher success rate for payday loan affordability complaints than any other type of complaint!
+Tens of thousands of these cases have been sent to the Financial Ombudsman where there is a higher success rate for these affordability complaints than any other type of complaint!

 Should you give up or go to the Ombudsman?

 Some lenders try to make your case sound bad when it isn’t.
 People have had thousands of pounds refunded after a complete rejection!
-Ignore any of these:
+Just ignore any of these comments, they do not mean you have a weak case:

 - they relied on your loan applications and you didn’t give the full facts – see Lender says I lied for more about this;

-- you repaid some loans early – so what? this doesn’t prove the loans were affordable, just that you were trying to save interest;
+- you repaid some loans early – this doesn’t prove the loans were affordable, just that you were trying to save interest;

 - you had a good enough credit score or they didn’t legally have to check your credit record.